vdtdg/iperf-data-plot/README.md

 ### Requirements
 It works on Python3, with iperf 3.1.3.
 I have not tested it with any other version.
-Required python3 package : matplotlib, numpy, TA-Lib.
+Required python3 package : matplotlib
-TA-Lib will be removed in future update as it is challenging to install.

 ### Usage
 usage: main.py [-h] [-a EMA] [-e EXPECTEDBW] [-v] [input]